 If you're having trouble with the Teen Read Week website, please email the YALSA office and describe the problem and the browser and system you were using (e.g., Chrome on a Mac) when you encountered it.
 We'll help you out.

 Can I use the Teen Read Week artwork that is on the website or posters to create my own displays?

 There are two different logos YALSA has created that you may use for free to help promote Teen Read Week.
 One of them is the generic Teen Read Week Logo, which you can download on our Publicity page.
 The other one is the theme-specific logo.
 To have access to the theme-specific logo, you must register for Teen Read Week.
 If these images are not the quality you were looking for, there are downloadable images you can purchase in the ALA Store.
 If you registered and did not download the logo, please contact the YALSA office.

 I can't download the logo.
 Is there something wrong with the file?

-The fist thing you should do is check to make sure that you have photo viewing software installed on your computer.
-If you do not, you will need to download the Word documents with the logos from the Get Publicity page.
+The first thing you should do is check to make sure that you have photo viewing software installed on your computer.
+If you do not, you will need to download the Word documents with the logos from the Publicity page.